Degrees

 Internships at College of DuPage involve students participating in occupational work experience with onsite supervision.
 Learning objectives are developed by the student and faculty member, with approval of the employer, to provide appropriate work-based learning experiences.
 Students can earn college credit for working a minimum of 75 clock hours per semester credit hour up to a maximum of four credit hours.
 Students can enroll in Academic Credit up to two times, earning up to eight credit hours.
 The enrollment criteria for students to register for internship credit are the following:

-• A 2.0 cumulative grade point average; and
+• A 2.0 cumulative grade point average, and

 • 12 semester credits earned in a related field of study.